Where can I find information about the Olympic Games?

 Modern Olympic Games

 Today's Olympic Games are quite different from the ancient games.
 In this section, we'll look at the modern summer and winter Olympic Games.

 Some modern Olympic Games:

-- 1924: Winter Olympics introduced
+- 1924 Chamonix: Winter Olympics introduced.

-- type the keywords 'modern Olympic Games' into the search box
+- Enter the keywords 'Olympic Games' in the search box.

 Tips: Some websites have advertisements (or ads) which ask us to buy something or tell us to 'click' here'.
 It's best to ignore these ads and focus on the information we're looking for.

-The Paralympics are a separate games and start two weeks after the Olympics.
+The Paralympics are separate games and start two weeks after the Olympics.
 To qualify for selection as a Paralympic athlete you must have a physical disability.
 Blindness, being in a wheelchair, or missing a limb are the most common disabilities of Paralympic athletes.

 Tips: Some websites have accessibility features that make it easier for disabled people to use the site.
 This site has a Readspeaker feature, which means you can have the information on the website read out to you.
 It's really helpful if you're not sure how a word or name is pronounced.
 Click on the icon of the person in a wheel chair at the top left of the page for more information about using Readspeaker.

 The official site of the International Paralympic Committee (IPC).
 It has information about the history of the Paralympics as well as about different Paralympic athletes from around the world.